boxed/p/Documentation/UserGuide.md

 | Linux | >Python 3.7.3     | None               |
 |       |                   |                    |

-You have to have Python 3.7.3 installed in the default location ( no altinstall ).
 Clone or download [this repository](https://github.com/boxed/p.git) and add the location of p to your PATH variable.

 Then go to a Python or Swift project and
 type:
 ```bash